flushthemoney/Linux-CAA-Install-Guide-VITAP/README.md

 Save the file after entering your credentials

-- You should now be able to run this command from your terminal now:
+- You should now be able to run this command from your terminal:

 ```
 caa